m2de/vuepress-tailwind-starter/README.md

 ## Roadmap

 * [x] Fix dev build to run without Purge Css
+* [x] Import Tailwind and Purge CSS through VuePress Plugins
 * [ ] Compile into regular installable VuePress theme.
-Challenge will be the Tailwind config (waiting for 1.0)
+Challenge will be the Tailwind config (also waiting for 1.0)
 * [ ] Add more out of the box functionality like Nav and Search

 ## Support